ScienceOfComputerProgramming/SCICO-D-23-00335/README.md

 #### Examples/demos

 Some examples/demos are provided below.
-To run them you first need to build PX-MBT (see above **How to build** below).
+To run them you first need to build PX-MBT (see  **How to build** below).

 * [A quick example (with a small 2D game MiniDungeon)](./docs/MD_L5.md)
 * [A simple example with a game called Lab Recruits](./docs/LR_3rooms.md)